-Genge is a form of music that originated from a specific location in the country’s capital of Nairobi.
-This music is representative of the people living in the eastern side of the city.
+Genge is a form of music that originated from a specific location in the country’s capital Nairobi.
+This music is representative of the people living on the eastern side of the city.
 It is associated with the “Calif” Record Label.
 Some of the artists in this stable you would fancy listening to include “Jua Kali, Q-tasi, Alahola, Nonini, P-Unit, and others.

-Kapuka was also discovered within the same period as “genge”.
+Kapuka was also discovered within the same period as “Genge”.
 It was a kind of show of might between the two genres.
 Although there are several production houses for this music, it was originally connected to the “Ogopa” Djs.
 Some “Kapuka” musicians include Nameless, Boomba Clan, Collo, Mustapha, Kendi, Marya, Avril, among many others.

 4. Ghetto Hip-Hop

 Although this type of music was influenced by Western or American Hip-hop, it was localised to reflect the culture of the people specifically those living in the Kenyan ghettos.
 It has undergone a renaissance since its discovery almost two decades ago.
 The pioneers included “Kalamashaka” and “Ukoo Fulani”.
 Current musicians include “Cannibal, Machizi, La balaa, Mau mau, and others.

 5. Kenyan Rock